 My 2020 recap: the year that was by month…

 Covid-19 escalated quickly.
-Every media was reporting the latest infection rates, death tolls and each country were calling their own city lockdown.
+Every media was reporting the latest infection rates, and death tolls and each country were calling their own city lockdown.
 I can’t believe we were living through a “world pandemic”.
 Within days, the whole world came to a standstill.
 The UK came to a standstill.
 London came to a standstill.
-March 17th, we were ordered by the office to pack our bags and go home.
+On March 17th, we were ordered by the office to pack our bags and go home.
 All the office blocks were shut and we were to work from home… indefinitely.
-My second biggest gratefulness is that both the husband and I were able to continue to work from home without too much challenges.
+My second biggest gratefulness is that both my husband and I were able to continue to work from home without too many challenges.
 A lot of people were being furloughed.
 I am forever grateful that we weren’t impacted by it.

-For the first time in our London lives, we were home for Easter, of course owing to Covid-19 pandemic.
+For the first time in our London lives, we were home for Easter, of course owing to the Covid-19 pandemic.
 We were supposed to fly back to Melbourne for my best friend’s wedding.
-Obviously that didn’t happen.
+Obviously, that didn’t happen.
 She had to cancel her wedding!
 We stayed home, continued to work and I watched the silent world go by through my little kitchen window.

 JUNE & JULY

 The lockdown slowly eased.
 We were finally able to meet up with people outdoors.
 The mister and I got a bit more comfortable about going outside.
 We made time to go for walkies around the neighbourhood on the weekends, covered in masks of course.
 One day we walked from our home to central London via Regent’s Park.
 It took us 3 hours to get there, but curiosity got the better of us and we wanted to see what the city was like.
 One of my most vivid memory was seeing a deserted Piccadilly Circus and Chinatown!